Our Science

 Viral infections and cancer

 Previous estimates have linked roughly 10% of all cancers to viral infections, a percentage that is likely to increase as clinical associations between various cancers and putative onco-viruses are further strengthened1,2.
-We have discovered a novel biomarker in various aggressive solid tumors specific to a viral infection that is not present in matched healthy tissue.
+We have discovered a novel human cytomegalovirus (HCMV) encoded protein in various aggressive solid tumors that is not present in healthy tissues.

 1. Zapatka, M., Borozan, I., Brewer, D.S. et al. The landscape of viral associations in human cancers.
 Nat.
 Genet.
 52, 320–330 (2020).